Conclusion

 There are many abandoned houses

-in the United States (and in the USA commonwealth of Puerto Rico) that
+in the United States and in the Commonwealth of Puerto Rico that

 no one knows who the owner is.
 Now a days online access to the property